-How a Window Type and Materials Impact Costs
+How a Window Style/Type, Size, and Frame Materials Impact Costs

 Double hung windows are what most residential homes have.
-These are characterized by having sashes on both the upper and lower and thus both can slide vertically, up and down.
-Depending on the material and brand of the window, the average cost can range from $300 to $800 per window.
+These are characterized by having sashes on both the upper and lower part of the window, and thus both parts can slide vertically up and down.
+Depending on the material (whether vinyl, fiberglass, or wood frame) and brand of the window, the average unit cost can range from $300 to $1,100 per window (for materials only).